djucacupueran/SortManagerProject/README.md

 * Summary
 * Dependencies
 * Set up and Usage
-  1. How to set up
+  1. How to Set up
-  2. How to use
+  2. How to Use
 * Phases of the project
 * Testing of the project
 ##Summary